Quad Cities Campus

 There are a few basic steps for application to WIU-QC.

-- You must also have transcripts sent from all previous schools attended to Undergraduate Admissions, Western Illinois University-Quad Cities, 3300 River Drive, Moline, IL 61265.
+- You must also have transcripts sent from all previous schools attended to Undergraduate Admissions, Western Illinois University-Quad Cities, 1 University Circle Macomb, IL (Processing of applications occurs in Macomb so we ask documents be sent there).

 - Submit military records such as DD214, if applicable.